 By Lynn Burkhead

 Survey Deer Numbers First, you’ll want to gain an understanding of how many deer you have on your property and what their daily lives are like.
-Think of this as a big triangle while you connect the dots about where the deer live and bed, feed and water, and travel about from one area to another.
+Think of this as a big triangle where you connect the dots about where the deer live and bed, feed and water, and travel about from one area to another.

 “Even with today’s technology, which includes apps made for hunting and things like Google Earth, there’s still little substitute for just simply walking a property out — well before the season, of course — and looking for deer signs and the best places to put up stands for hunting,” said Lillis, who has a public-land Boone and Crockett Club typical buck on his lengthy hunting resume.

+Academy Deer Corn “You’re still just basically looking for what deer need each day — food, water, bedding, cover — along with where they are traveling about, funnels, things like that.”
+To start down that road, you’ll want to actually get onto the property for some boot-leather scouting time.
+Carry a notebook with you as you drive, walk, and even sit and observe deer movement in the early morning and late afternoon hours.
 To figure out the actual deer numbers that your land has, you can employ a biologist — from the private sector or a public agency if your state game and fish agency offers such services — who can conduct a real deer survey and/or spotlight census.

-By strategically setting a game camera up and using either supplemental food or an attractant (check state laws and local regulations before using such products) over a period of time, you can gain an understanding about how many deer might live on or around your particular piece of hunting ground.
+If no such opportunity exists, Lillis says you can employ the use of a good game camera.
+At your local Academy store or online, there are a variety of brands and models offering different features to fit just about any need and budget.
+By strategically setting a game camera up and using either supplemental food or an attractant (check state laws and local regulations before using such products) over a period of time, you can gain an understanding of how many deer might live on or around your particular piece of new hunting ground.

 What to do if you have plenty of whitetails on your new hunting ground?
 Not much of anything, except to plan for how to hunt them and how you might tag a big buck before season’s end.
-But if you don’t have the numbers you would like to see, then you’re going to want to do what you can to attract and hold deer on your property.
+But if you don’t have the numbers you would like to see, then you’re going to want to do what you can to attract and hold more deer on your property.

 Add Feeders, Food Plots, and Attractants The second major step you’ll want to take is to provide some sort of food and/or attracting power to your hunting ground.
 While state regulations will vary, such work can include several things like planting, fertilizing, and enhancing the growth and production of existing natural food resources like green browse, hard mast such as acorns from red oak and white oak trees, and soft mast from such plants as persimmon trees.